 - Analytical skills

 You will work with different clients with different health issues and temperament.
-Some may come to you with injuries; others may blame you for not losing weight and the list is never ending.
-Since, each person will be different you will have to mould your exercise routines and interpersonal skills accordingly.
+Some may come to you with injuries; others may blame you for not losing weight and the list is never-ending.
+Since each person will be different you will have to mold your exercise routines and interpersonal skills accordingly.

-2. Enrol In A Personal Training Certificate Course
+2. Enroll In A Personal Training Certificate Course

 Get yourself certified from an accredited organization.
 This basically means accredited organizations have their certification procedures and protocols accredited by an independent third party, such as NCCA.

 Some of the parameters you need to check before doing a course:

 - What are the qualifications required?